Chipdeals/Momo-Api/README.md

     "status": "success",
     "statusMessageCode": 200,
     "statusMessage": "success",
-    "recipientPhoneNumber": "22951010580", //Phone number you specify in your deposit request "currency": "XOF", //Currency of the transaction.
+    "recipientPhoneNumber": "22951010591", //Phone number you specify in your deposit request "currency": "XOF", //Currency of the transaction.
     "amount": 2000, //Amount of the transaction
-    "recipientOperator": "MTN", // Mobile Money wallet operator "startTimestampInSecond": 1638087167, // Timestamp in second of whe you init the transaction "endTimestampInSecond": 1638087167 //Timestamp in second of when the transaction is finished }
+    "senderOperator": "MTN", // Mobile Money wallet operator "startTimestampInSecond": 1638087167, // Timestamp in second of whe you init the transaction "endTimestampInSecond": 1638087167 //Timestamp in second of when the transaction is finished }